 - 1. To assess and confirm compliance with the consent vibration and duration limits. - 2.
 The check for anomalous vibration behaviour. - 3.
-To address residents' concerns about vibration effects and to assist understanding what they are experiencing. - 4.
-To provide additional detail on blast design and behaviour (often when deployed in close proximity to blasts). - 5.
+To address residents' concerns about vibration effects and to assist in understanding what they are experiencing. - 4.
+To provide additional detail on blast design and behaviour (often when deployed near blasts). - 5.
 To identify a new or additional fixed monitoring location (see MDDP c16(f) and Martha c47(a(vii))).